WELCOME to the A.C.E. Prize.

 This program now extends to include students at Public High Schools, Private Preparatory Schools, Parochial Schools, and Charter Schools.
 For public school students in lieu of scholarships, award compensation is structured on a case-by-case basis.

 College and University Eligibility

 Public and Private Colleges and Universities across America face economic challenges, and energy reduction is one powerful way to control the rising operating costs of education.
 The A.C.E.
 Prize is a scholarship program for undergraduate and graduate students attending U.S. schools that want to help facilitate energy savings for their schools and engage in a career path within the new American Energy Revolution.

 Many schools seek federal and/or state support funding for energy retrofits.
-As of November 30th 2012, Energy Efficiency and Renewable Energy (EERE) Funded projects through the American Recovery and Reinvestment Act (ARRA) now require U.S. Made LED Tubes to comply with the "Buy America" Standards.
+Back on November 30th 2012, Energy Efficiency and Renewable Energy (EERE) Funded projects through the American Recovery and Reinvestment Act (ARRA) started to require U.S. Made LED Tubes to comply with the "Buy America" Standards.
 Department of Energy (DOE) Enforces “Buy America” Standards.

 Our Corporate Sponsor, Independence LED, is a U.S. Manufacturer of LED Tubes that meet the Buy America qualifications.
 Independence LED has committed up to $10 Million in Scholarships for the A.C.E.
 Prize initiative.

 The A.C.E Prize welcomes participation from students of any undergraduate or graduate degree program, although the majority of interest to date has come from students with a focus on engineering, environmental science, and/or business.
 The Learn and Earn Scholarship program is ideal for students that are highly motivate since the scholarships are performance based.